javascript-tutorial/en.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 But this solution is far from perfect.
 For example, the browser notices the script (and can start downloading it) only after it downloaded the full HTML document.
 For long HTML documents, that may be a noticeable delay.

-Such things are invisible for people using very fast connections, but many people in the world still have slow internet speeds and use a far-from-perfect mobile internet connecion.
+Such things are invisible for people using very fast connections, but many people in the world still have slow internet speeds and use a far-from-perfect mobile internet connection.

 Luckily, there are two `<script>` attributes that solve the problem for us: `defer` and `async`.